jpatrickdill/colorguard/docs/source/guide/quickstart.rst

     True

-Two :class:`Bits` objects can also be concatenated with :meth:`Bits.join`.
+Two :class:`Bits` objects can be concatenated with :meth:`Bits.join`.

 .. code-block:: pycon